__________________________________________________________________

 The name meanings of the four rivers are KHIDČKEL—to increase palm trees;

-GIKHŇN—to burst forth; PISHŇN—to jump about; PHRŔT—to grow, to
+GIKHŇN—to burst forth; PISHŇN—to jump about; PHRŔT—to grow, to expand.

 God first created man was red in colour for the word comes from DŔM—blood

 and ADŇM—red.
-Thus the words human, blood, ground,
+Hence the words human, blood, ground, and red are related.

-The Sichuan valley is known as the
+The Sichuan valley is known as the ‘red basin’ (referring to the ground colour).

 and nearby regions is the original place of the Garden of Eden.
 Botanic studies

-from the Sichuan, Yunnan, and eastern Tibet regions of China.
+in the Sichuan, Yunnan, and eastern Tibet regions of China.